FTPS, SFTP and PGP Encryption: Core Components of a Secure File Transfer Strategy

 SSH FTP (SFTP) is easier to manage from a firewall point of view than SSL FTP (FTPS) based on how it encrypts, establishes, and maintains sessions.
 Syncsort fully supports password-based SFTP in batch mode and is the only vendor who fully implements that capability according to the standard.

-The third critical components to a including data in motion in your secure file transfer strategy is file encryption using Pretty Good Privacy (PGP).
+The third critical components to a including data in motion in your secure file transfer strategy is PGP file encryption.

 PGP encryption protects data at rest, and it is also critical to providing privacy for data communications.
 When you move data securely across the internal network or across the internet, you need to be sure that it’s properly encrypted at its destination.
 FTPS- and SFTP-encrypted sessions are great at protecting data when in transit; however, when that data lands on an FTP server, it may not be inside a firewall and could be exposed.